 NSAI facilitates through the participation and engagement of the diversity of stakeholders in the development of standards at national , regional (European- CEN /CENELEC) and international (ISO/IEC) technical Standards committee work .

-Examples of standards that have been developed through the work of the National technical Committee “ NSAI/TC023 - Universal Design Standards Consultative Committee” are:
+Examples of standards that have been developed at national level through the work of the National Technical Committee “ NSAI/TC023 - Universal Design Standards Consultative Committee” are:

 · IS 374:2019 Customer Communications for Utilities — A Universal Design Approach